Locally Prominent Semantic Features

 The computer can generate visual instructions, including textual instructions displayed on a display device (e.g., a flat panel display).
 The textual instructions can, for example, describe the appearance of a landmark (e.g., “a large white building with a row of Ionic columns”) and the location of the landmark (e.g., “straight-ahead”).
 The visual instructions can include images associated with the landmark.
 For example, the textual instructions of the “large white building with a row of Ionic columns” can get accompanied by an image of the building.

 Furthermore, the image of the large white building with the row of Iconic columns included in the visual instructions may get generated based at least in part on the location of the vantage point for the landmark.
-For example, when a landmark is a four-sided building, the image associated with the visual instructions can be an image of the side of the building that is visible from the vantage point.
+For example, when a landmark is a four-sided building, the image associated with the visual instructions can become an image of the side of the building that is visible from the vantage point.

 By way of further example, the computer can generate audible instructions describing the appearance of a landmark (e.g., “an ornate gate emblazoned with a lion and a dragon”) and the location of the landmark (e.g., “on your left at the next intersection”).
-Further, the audible instructions can be the same as the visual instructions (e.g., when the visual instructions visually indicate “a red building on the right,” the audio instructions can indicate “a red building on the right”).
+Further, the audible instructions can become the same as the visual instructions (e.g., when the visual instructions visually state “a red building on the right,” the audio instructions can state “a red building on the right”).

-In other embodiments, the audible instructions can be different from the visual instructions (e.g., when the visual instructions visually indicate “a red building on the right,” the audio instructions can indicate “a large red building next to a small white building”).
+The audible instructions can become different from the visual instructions (e.g., when the visual instructions visually state “a red building on the right,” the audio instructions can indicate “a large red building next to a small white building”).

-At least one audible instruction can get generated at a volume level associated with the proximity of at least one landmark concerning the vantage point.
+At least one audible instruction can get generated at a volume level associated with the proximity of at least one landmark about the vantage point.
 For example, the audible instructions can become generated at a volume inversely proportional to the distance between the vantage point and at least one landmark (e.g., the volume of the audible instructions increases as the distance to at least one landmark decreases).

 Determining the Rate at Which Each Feature Occurs Within A Predetermined Area

 Parts of the method can become executed or implemented on computers or computers, including, for example, the computer, the server computer, and the training computer.
 Further, parts of the method can get executed or implemented as an algorithm on the hardware devices or systems disclosed herein.
-Parts of the method can be performed.
+Parts of the method can get performed.
 Depicts steps performed in a particular order for purposes of illustration and discussion.
 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

 The method can include determining the rate at which each feature occurs within a predetermined area.
 F based at least in part on the plurality of semantic tags.
 Further, the features can include individual features, including the size of an object or the brightness of illuminated objects, and combinations of the features, including combinations of colors and shapes.